meshal199/simple_calculator/README.md

-# Q2 Calculator Web App
+Calculator Web App

-This project contains a simple calculator frontend and backend for the COE558 HW4 Q2 requirement.
+This project contains a simple calculator frontend and backend.

 ## Project Structure